Sincopse/myanimelist-style/README.md

 # myanimelist-style

-Hey this my myanimelist custom css I made.
+Hey, this my custom css I made for myanimelist.

 **How to use**
 > • Make sure you change the custom profile pic to yours at line 55.